matheusmfeitoza/matheusmfeitoza/README.md

 ### Olá 👋

-- 🔭 I’m currently working at Via3
+- 🔭 I'm currently working at Via3 as a systems analyst.
 - 🌱 I’m currently learning HTML,CSS,JavaScript and Node  ...
-- 📫 How to reach me:@matheusmarinho23
+- 📫 How to reach me:@matheusmarinho23...
+- Living in Brazil